aptos-labs/aptos-core/developer-docs-site/README.md

   ```
   yarn
   ```
+This step will configure the Docusaurus static site generator.

 3. Start the Yarn server locally.
 This will also open the locally built docs in your default browser.

-> **NOTE**: This step will not generate static html files, but will only render the docs dynamically.
+> **NOTE**: This step will not generate static html files, but will render the docs dynamically.

   ```
   yarn start
   ```

+## Build static html files

+Execute the below steps if you want to generate static html documentation files.
+A `build` directory will be created with the static html files and assets contained in it.

-4. Install Yarn dependencies.
+1. Make sure you install Yarn dependencies.

   ```
   yarn install
   ```
-5. Finally, build with Yarn.
+2. Build static html files with Yarn.

   ```
   $ yarn build